Developer Guide

 Sequence Diagram

-The following sequence diagram shows the interactions between the Ui
+The following sequence diagram shows the interactions between the Ui, Logic,Model and State components of NUSave,

 depicting a scenario where the user opens a budget.